So Augustine calls the heart.

 “Let my soul take refuge from the crowding turmoil of worldly thoughts beneath the shadow of your wings,” he prays, “let my heart, this sea of restless waves, find peace in you, O God.”

-And so I hate that business of life, I guess, because it keeps me from the things I love.
+And so I start to hate the busyness of life because it keeps me from the things I love.

-I began with a prayer and I’ll end with a prayer, because what is there to do, after days which wish to drag you under this sea of restless waves, but to end with a prayer?
+I began with a prayer and I’ll end with a prayer.
+Because what is there to do, after days that set you adrift on this sea of restless waves, but to end with a prayer?

 “LORD, catch us off guard today.
 Surprise us with some moment of beauty or pain so that for at least a moment we may be startled into seeing that you are with us here in all your splendor, always and everywhere, barely hidden, beneath, beyond, within this life we breathe.”